Quantile Random-Coefficient Regression with Interactive Fixed Effects: Heterogeneous Group-Level Policy Evaluation: Model and Estimation

-Even when the model in (\ref{Q_y}) is miss-specified, \cite{angrist2006quantile} show that the quantile regression is the best predictor in the $L_2$ sense.
-Moreover, when the underlying structural model depends on multi-dimention unobservables, \cite{sasaki2015quantile} shows that the quantile regression coefficients can be interpreted as the marginal effects averaged over the unobserved variables under some regularity conditions.
-Thus, quantile regression coefficients can succinctly summarize the heterogeneous marginal effect of regressors on the outcome.
+It is known that, the quantile coefficient $\alpha_{st}(u)$ can be interpreted as the marginal effect of individual covariates $z_{ist}$ on the $u^{\text{th}}$ quantile of outcome variables.
+Moreover, when the underlying structural model depends on multi-dimension unobservables, \cite{sasaki2015quantile} shows that the quantile regression coefficients can be interpreted as the marginal effects of $z_{ist}$ on $y_{ist}$ averaged over the unobserved variables that satisfy mild regularity conditions.
+Thus, quantile regression coefficients $\alpha_{st}(u)$ can succinctly summarize the marginal effect of observed individual characteristics on the outcome, averaged over individual unobserved heterogeneity among observationally equivalent individuals within each group and time.
+That said, although model (\ref{Q_y}) doesn't include an individual fixed effect for each given pair of $(s,t)$, it allows for the unobserved heterogeneity across individuals within the group-time pair.